mikitane/DevOpsProject/readme.md

 messages_publishing_rate = How much the count of messages published has changed per second in the most recent sampling interval. \
 messages_delivered_recently = Count of messages delivered \
 message_published_lately  = Count of messages published lately \

+## Explanation of the main files and directories in the codebase
+##### docker-compose.yml and docker-compose.test.yml
+There are different docker-compose -files for managing the application in production and testing environment.
+Separate files were necessary because the test and production containers are executed in the same host machine in the local deployment mode.
+If these containers would be executed in different machines, only a single file would be needed.

+##### .gitlab-ci.yml
+This file is used to instruct Gitlab on how to build, test and deploy the application from the CI/CD pipeline.

+##### deploy.sh
+Helper script for deploying the application to local and remote environments

+##### APIGatewayService
+This service is the only service that is exposed to outside networks.
+This service is responsible for forwarding the requests from the user to the correct service.

+##### BrokerService
+This service is responsible for setting up the RabbitMQ server

+##### GitlabService
+This service is responsible for setting up the Gitlab Web and Gitlab Runner containers.
+These containers are managed with separate docker-compose.yml which is located in service’s directory.

+##### HttpServService
+This service has currently only one responsibility: reading the message logs produced by ObseService and sending those back to the client.

+##### ImedService
+This service is responsible for handling two different tasks: listening for messages with my.o routing key and publishing a modified message with my.i routing key.

+##### ObseService
+This service is responsible for listening for messages published with routing key that matches my.* wild card key.
+When message is received it is stored to the log file

+##### OrigService
+OrigService is responsible for publishing new messages every 3 seconds with my.o routing key
+The service publishes new messages only when the application is in RUNNING state

+##### StateService
+StateService is responsible for managing the state of the application and statistics from RabbitMQ.
+The service serves this data to clients from HTTP server.